DJANG2024/MKDocsMaterial/docs/index.md

 ## Procedure Overview
 By reading the main section, you will learn to:

 - Link a GitHub account to Visual Studio Code
-- Configure a GitHub Repository
+- Configure a GitHub repository
 - Install, activate, and deactivate a built-in extension